 Arroz con gandules, or rice with peas is a staple in most Puerto Rican and Caribbean households.
 It’s one of my favorite dishes to order in Spanish restaurants and I finally decided to try making it on my own.
 It came out so good I ate it as a main dish instead of a side!
-This recipe features sofrito, a savory mixture of tomatoes, peppers, garlic, and other veggies and spice.
-Sofrito is often the starting point for Latin cuisine and can be spicy or mild.
+This recipe features recaito, a savory mixture of mild peppers, garlic, onions and spices.
+Recaito is often the starting point for Latin cuisine and can be easily found in supermarkets these days, although some prefer to make their own.
 It looks and smells so good, I sometimes eat a small spoonful right out of the jar when I’m making this dish. 🙂 — L. Weal

 1 tablespoon olive oil